upcs/cs341-spring-2022-four/README.md

 ### 2.2 Product Features
 The site begins with the home page.
 The page will display an array of top rated and popular hiking trails, an account button, a search bar, and a filter menu on the bottom of the page.
 From the home page, users can go to a create-an-account page or their profile page if they are logged in, go to the top hiking trails’ pages, or search for a trail.

 The user profile page has a list of the trails that user has recorded, general statistics such as miles traversed and trails trekked, and achievements that they have earned.
 A user can record that they have completed a trail by going to the trail’s page which will have a button specified as “Add trail”.
-After the user has added the trail, a system will calculate it into their statistics and compare it to unachieved achievements, updating the achievement list if one is completed.
+After the user has added the trail, a system will calculate it into their statistics and compare it to unaccomplished achievements, updating the achievement list if one is completed.

 From the search bar and/or by using filters, users can look for a trail archived in the product’s database.
 If the trail they are looking for is found, they can visit the trail’s page.
 The page will contain information about the hike such as how long it is, characteristic tags, the elevation change, and general difficulty.
 There are also users’ ratings and reviews.
 If the user is logged in to their account, they can leave a review and rate the hike as well.
 ![flow chart](https://github.com/upcs/cs341-spring-2022-four/blob/harringt23-patch-2/SRS_images/flow_chart.png)
 ### 2.3 User Classes and Characteristics
 One class of users is the infrequent or one-time-use user.
 They may be visiting Portland, hiking infrequently, or hike a lot but do not feel the need to use the product a lot.
 They will not feel the need to create an account and are using the product solely for the trail catalogue.
-Functionality for accounts will be a nonfactor to them and the product must still be useful to them without it.
+Functionality for accounts will be a non-factor to them and the product must still be useful to them without it.

 There are power users who will visit the site very frequently.
 They could be achievement hunting, exploring the city, or someone who hikes to be active.
 They will want trails that meet specifications, to meet achievement requirements or be found in a certain area.
 For them, the search and filter functions must always return a result that they will be satisfied with.
 Their statistics must be well documented, and their achievements must be organized so they know what they have, what they do not have, what they need to get them, and (if applicable) how close they are to achieving it.
 ### 2.4 Design and Implementation Constraints